Razza2018/select-copy/README.md

 Press 'Save shortcuts'.

-## Opening the Team Selector

-Go to another site and make sure you have refreshed the page after saving the shortcut.

-Press your chosen shortcut.

-A modal will open showing the FireHawk Team Selector.

-Search for your desired team and press enter or click the button next to the site to open.

 ## Copying from fields

 Go to another site and make sure you have refreshed the page after saving the shortcut.